The information we have asked you about

 Please respond to your HEF by adding the names of anyone living at your address who is eligible to register to vote.
 Once your name is added to the response we'll contact you again with an invitation to register form (ITR) so we can add you to the Electoral Register.

-If you've recently registered to vote, your name may be missing from the HEF.
-This is because the deadline to be added to the register we're using for the canvass was in July, so anyone who has applied after then won't appear on the HEF.
-This doesn't mean there's a problem with your registration and if we need anymore information about this we'll contact you.
-Please respond to your HEF and add your name.
+If you've recently registered to vote, your name may be missing from your HEF, this is is because the deadline to be added to the register we're using for the canvass was in July.
+It doesn't mean there's a problem with your registration and if we need anymore information about this we'll contact you.
+You still need to respond to your HEF, so please add your name.

 Who to include in your HEF response